dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/schema.md

       +schema: mappings
 ```

-This would result in the generated relation being located in the `mappings` schema, so the full relation name would be `analytics.mappings.product_mappings`.
+This would result in the generated relation being located in the `mappings` schema, so the full relation name would be `analytics.target_schema_mappings.product_mappings`.
 </File>
 </TabItem>